Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 We can use `oneflow.get_variable` to create or obtain an object and this object can be used to interact with information in global job functions.
 When we call the interface of `OneFlow.CheckPoint`, this object will also be stored automatically or recovered from storage devices.

 Because of this feature, the object created by `get_variable` is used to store model parameters.
-In fact, there are many high levels interface in OneFlow (like `oneflow.layers.conv2d`).
-We use `get_variable` to create model parameters internally.
+In fact, there are many high level interface in OneFlow (like `oneflow.layers.conv2d`) use `get_variable` internally to create model parameters internally.

 ### Process of get_variable create/obtain object

-`Get_variable`  requires a specified `name` as the identity of the created object.
+The `get_variable`  requires a specified `name` as the identity of the created object.

-If the ` name` value already existed in the program, then get_variable will get the existing object and return.
+If the `name` value already existed in the program, then get_variable will get the existing object and return.

 If the `name` value doesn't exist in the program, `get_variable` will create a blob object internally and return.

 ### Use get_variable create object

-The prototype of `oneflow.get_variable`:
+The prototype of `oneflow.get_variable` is:

 ```python
 def get_variable(